thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/minikube-cluster-setup.md

 ```
 {: .copy-code}

-Execute the following command to delete all resources (including database):
+Execute the following command to delete all resources (including the databases):

 ```bash
 ./k8s-delete-all.sh